Hauenstein Center Staff

 “Gleaves Whitney and his energetic team at the Hauenstein Center have become, in a remarkably short time, a force to reckon with — and learn from — in the presidential studies field,” said historian Richard Norton Smith.
 “The Hauenstein Center is a jewel in the crown of Michigan.”

-Prior to his arrival at Grand Valley, Gleaves worked 11 years in Michigan Governor John Engler’s administration, serving as senior writer, chief speechwriter, and historian.
+Prior to his arrival at Grand Valley, Gleaves worked 11 years in Michigan Governor John Engler’s administration, serving seriatim as senior writer, chief speechwriter, and historian.
 In 1993, the Governor assigned him to a task force that helped bring sweeping education and school finance reforms to Michigan that the New York Times called “the most dramatic in the nation.”
 In 2001 he helped the Governor establish Michigan’s Department of History, Arts, and Libraries.
+He also assisted the administration with higher education issues.

-Gleaves has won numerous awards and served on several committees.
+Gleaves has won numerous awards and served on a variety of committees.
 In 2012-’13, he served as the principal investigator and hosted two programs funded by the National Endowment for the Humanities to explore the historical roots of bipartisan leadership.
 In 2008, Gleaves and a Hauenstein Center team were awarded a Russell Mawby fellowship to examine the connection between philanthropy and the American presidency.
 In 2009, he was appointed by Michigan’s Governor to the Abraham Lincoln Bicentennial Committee, a two-year effort charged with helping the state celebrate our 16th president’s contributions to Michigan and the nation.
-In addition, Gleaves is a senior scholar for the Free Enterprise Institute and a Senior Contributor to "The Imaginative Conservative," both based in Houston, Texas; the first senior fellow at the Russell Kirk Center for Cultural Renewal in Mecosta, Michigan; and a member of the College of Fellows at the Dominican School of Philosophy and Theology in Berkeley, California.
-Since 2016 he has been a member of the Wyoming Catholic College Catholic Scholars Advisory Board, based in Lander.
+In addition, Gleaves is a senior scholar for the Free Enterprise Institute and a Senior Contributor to "The Imaginative Conservative," both based in Houston, Texas; the first senior fellow at the Russell Kirk Center for Cultural Renewal in Mecosta, Michigan; a consultant to the Ronald Reagan Presidential Foundation and Institute in Simi Valley, California, and a member of the College of Fellows at the Dominican School of Philosophy and Theology in Berkeley, California.
+In 2016 he joined the Wyoming Catholic College Catholic Scholars Advisory Board, based in Lander; and in 2018 he was elected to the board of directors of Wyoming Catholic College.

 Gleaves was born and raised in Houston, Texas, and now makes his home in Grand Rapids, Michigan, with his wife, Mary Eilleen.